bioconda/bioconda.github.io/_sources/recipes/gpatch/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Starting with alignments of contigs to a reference genome\, produce a chromosome\-scale pseudoassembly by patching gaps between mapped contigs with sequences from the reference.\"
+   Starting with alignments of contigs to a reference genome\, produce a chromosome\-scale pseudoassembly by patching gaps between mapped contigs with sequences from the reference.
+Download the github repository for helper scripts to automate GPatch workflows\, identify and correct misjoins in the contig assembly\, produce dot\-plots of patched pseudoassemblies to a reference assembly\, and generate chrom.sizes and liftover chains for patched pseudoassemblies.\"

    :homepage: https://github.com/adadiehl/GPatch.git
    :license: MIT / MIT